mud-ali/pedro-pathing-old-docs/src/localization/otos.md

 #### b) Linear Scalar (Forward or Lateral Tuning)

 Since OTOS has only one linear scalar, you can run **either Forward or Lateral Localizer Tuner**.
-The result will be the same.
+The result should be very similar, but not the same as there will be very small, negligible differences.

 ##### **Option 1: Forward Tuning**
 1. Align a ruler alongside your robot.